-In 2020, the Japan Reuse Affairs Association and the Tokyo Federation of Secondhand Goods Dealers for Crime Prevention continued to work on raising their members' awareness on AML/CFT measures, such as distributing their Handbook to its members, etc., which explains the obligations under the Act on Prevention of Transfer of Criminal Proceeds that dealers must comply with when trading precious metals.
+In 2021, the Japan Reuse Affairs Association (General Incorporated Association) and the Japan Federation of Secondhand Goods Dealers Union for Crime Prevention continued to work on raising their members' awareness on AML/CFT measures, such as distributing their Handbook to its members, etc., which explains the obligations under the Act on Prevention of Transfer of Criminal Proceeds that dealers must comply with when trading precious metals.
+In addition, the Association informed its members of the overview of the FATF's Fourth Mutual Evaluation Report of Japan, etc. to raise the members' awareness, etc. to observe the obligations of the Act on Prevention of Transfer of Criminal Proceeds.